 Occlusion: duct tape occlusion involves covering the wart with a small piece of duct tape for a period of 2 months.
 This therapy can be used for common or plantar warts, and in combination with topical therapy enhance the results.

-Interventional therapy is advised if medical therapy fails to work or our body immune system does respond to the infection to heal on its own.
+Dermatological or Interventional therapy for warts is advised if medical therapy fails to work or our body’s immune system does respond to the infection to heal on its own.

 Intralesional immunomodulator, interferon is used to boost your immune system to fight against HPV, typically for genital warts.
 Intralesional cytotoxic agent bleomycin may stop infected cells to replicate.
 These intralesional therapies are used in recalcitrant warts.